California Labor Board Complaint – How To File

 Workers frequently encounter wage and hour violations in the workplace but are often too intimidated to pursue a claim against their employers in civil court.
 Time constraints, expenses, the potential for verbal confrontation, and the adversarial nature of litigation discourages most workers.
 Fortunately, there is an alternative!
 Instead of filing a civil action seeking judicial relief from a court, employees can file a California Labor Board complaint seeking administrative relief to recover unpaid wages.

-There are various benefits to making a wage claim through the Labor Board (otherwise known as the “Department of Labor Standards Enforcement” or “DLSE”) vs. filing a formal lawsuit in the Superior Court.
+There are various benefits to making a wage claim through the Labor Board (otherwise known as the “Division of Labor Standards Enforcement” or “DLSE”) vs. filing a formal lawsuit in the Superior Court.
 This guide will provide you with some of the resources needed to bring a wage claim on your own.
 Alternatively, if you would rather have a licensed employment lawyer perform all the leg work on a contingency basis (percentage of the recovery), you can fill out our form for a free consultation.

 - What Wage & Hour Disputes Does The Labor Board Handle?

 - What Are The Advantages & Disadvantage vs. Civil Court?

 - Do They Handle Claims For Independent Contractors?

 - What Happens If My Employer Fails To Appear?

 - What If My Employer Still Does Not Pay?

 - Local District Office Contact Information